1. Home

 • Navigate to Hub >Admin >Account >Manage Account > Roles

-• Apply a filter to the TreePlotter map using the Advanced Filter button
+• Apply a filter to the TreePlotter map using the Advanced Filter

 • Back in the All Users table, click on the Set Filter link against the role to apply the filter